Expectable Motion Unit: Avoiding Hazards From Human Involuntary Motions in Human-Robot Interaction: INTRODUCTION

 \section{INTRODUCTION}

-Safety is a key requirement for the successful implementation of modern collaborative robots in real-world industrial and service scenarios.
-As proximity is an essential part of smooth human-robot interaction, collisions and contact (desired, undesired, or even unforeseen) may occur.
-In robotics, many pre- and post-collision strategies have been introduced to ensure the human physical integrity, e.g., collision detection and reaction \cite{Haddadin_2017}, collision avoidance \cite{Pereira_2019}, \cite{Weitschat_2018}, and real time model-, metrics-, or injury data-based control \cite{Rossi_2015, Tadele_2014}.
-Besides ensuring the human's physical integrity, safe and efficient human-robot interaction (HRI) also requires understanding and estimation of the human state, behaviour, and responses, e.g., human pose estimation \cite{mainprice_2013}, \cite{liu_2017}, \cite{Lasota_2015} or affection towards robots \cite{rani_2004}.
-An important factor that should be considered in HRI is the human expectation \cite{Knepper_2017}.
-If the expectation is violated, then the human can react with startle and surprise \cite{Lange_2018}.
+\IEEEPARstart{S}{afety} is a key requirement for successfully implementing modern collaborative and tactile robots in real-world industrial and service scenarios.
+As proximity is an essential part of human-robot interaction (HRI), collisions and contact (desired, undesired, or even unforeseen) may occur.
+In robotics, many pre- and post-collision strategies have been introduced to ensure the human physical integrity, e.g., collision detection and reaction \cite{Haddadin_2017}, collision avoidance \cite{Pereira_2019}, \cite{Weitschat_2018}, and real-time model-, metrics-, or injury data-based control \cite{Rossi_2015, Tadele_2014}.
+Besides ensuring the human's physical integrity, safe and efficient human-robot interaction also requires consideration of the human physical state, psychological state, and responses, e.g., the human pose \cite{mainprice_2013}, \cite{liu_2017}, \cite{Lasota_2015}, the affection towards robots \cite{rani_2004}, or the anxiety caused by a robot \cite{Kulic_2005}.
+An important factor to be considered in HRI is the human expectation \cite{Knepper_2017}.
+If it is violated, then humans may react with a startle or surprise reaction \cite{Lange_2018}.
 This includes rapid involuntary human motions (IM), which may jeopardize safety \cite{Martin_2015}.

-To avoid possibly hazardous contacts even in case of IM, several authors assume the worst case human motion range and dynamics in their control and planning schemes \cite{Weitschat_2018, Pereira_2019}.
-Such schemes can become overly conservative and may lead to large separation distances between human and robot, even if the probability of IM is low.
+To avoid possibly hazardous contacts, several authors considered the worst case human motion range and dynamics in the development of safe control and planning schemes \cite{Weitschat_2018, Pereira_2019}.
+Such schemes can become overly conservative and may lead to large separation distances between the human and the robot, even if the probability of a rapid motion such as IM is low.

-Safer, closer, and more time-efficient HRI can be achieved if human IM occurrence (IMO) is reduced or excluded.
+Safer, closer, and more efficient HRI can be realized if human IM occurrence (IMO) is reduced or even excluded.